sachinprabuditha/Task-Manager-App/README.md

 To run the app, make sure you have an emulator or a connected device.
 Then, execute the following command:<br><br>

 flutter run<br>
-This will compile and launch the app on your chosen device or simulator.<br>
+This will compile and launch the app on your chosen device or simulator.<br><br>

+# **Troubleshooting**<br>
+Error: HiveAdapter not defined<br>
+If you encounter the error about TaskAdapter being undefined, ensure you've run the build runner command to generate the necessary Hive adapter code:<br><br>

+flutter packages pub run build_runner build<br>
+This will generate the required .g.dart files for Hive.<br><br>

+Error: NoSuchMethodError on copyWith<br>
+Ensure that your Task class has the copyWith method to update the isCompleted status.
+If it's not generated, manually add it as shown in the previous examples.<br>